Porges/ways-to-play/src/about.md

 > In order to form a just estimation of the character of any particular people,
 > it is absolutely necessary to investigate the sports and pastimes most
-> generally prevalent among them. — @Strutt
+> generally prevalent among them. — Joseph Strutt[@Strutt]

+> A revolution can destroy cathedrals, but I cannot see how it will deter
+> children from playing with marbles. — Marcel Griaule (as translated in
+> @EldersCathedrals [p.
+191])

 ## A note on languages…